gitkraken/gk-dev-docs/gk-dev/gk-dev-security-controls.md

 ## Cloud Patches

 Allow developers in your organization to create Cloud Patches that can be shared with others.
 Cloud Patches are encrypted Git patch files that GitKraken can store in GitKraken-managed or customer-managed storage.

-If your company policies require internal storage, you can set up self-hosted Cloud Patches using your own AWS S3 bucket.
+Security controls on this page are available for GitKraken cloud organizations only.
+On-Premise plans manage security settings locally.

+> **Use GitKraken-managed storage** when your organization does not have specific data residency or compliance requirements for patch files.
+> **Use customer-managed AWS S3** when your company policies require that patch data remain on infrastructure you control.
+Self-hosted Cloud Patches require a Business or Enterprise plan.

 If this setup is not feasible, please contact our <a href="https://www.gitkraken.com/contact" target="_blank">customer success team</a>.